Premium New Zealand nature-based carbon credits designed for durability and integrity

 Global Backing

-Article 6.4 Paris Agreement Compliance Our Methodologies Standard has been validated to ISO 14064-2 by SGS as “Best Practice for verifying forestry CO2 removals prove clear and appropriate consistency with the principles and essential requirements of UNFCCC Supervisory Body’s A6.4 methodologies where strict compliance not possible” and is aligned with Article 6.4 which means our clients can make credible, Paris-aligned claims without reputational risk.
+Article 6.4 Paris Agreement Compliance Our Methodologies Standard has been validated to ISO 14064-2 by SGS as “Best Practice for verifying forestry CO2 removals prove clear and appropriate consistency with the principles and essential requirements of UNFCCC Supervisory Body’s A6.4 methodologies where strict compliance not possible” and is aligned with Article 6.4, which means PFS carbon credit buyers can make credible, Paris-aligned claims without reputational risk.

 Validated to ISO 14064-1 & 2 (by SGS) Independent third-party validation links PFS credits directly to global reporting standards (IFRS/ISSB, CSRD/ESRS) which means administrators and auditors can have confidence in reporting and disclosure compliance.

-Validated to ISO 14064-3 (by SGS) PFS is validated to ISO 14064-3 for GHG statements and assertions.
+Validated to ISO 14064-3 (by SGS) PFS is validated to ISO 14064-3 for GHG statements.
 This protects buyers from misleading climate communications that could trigger consumer protection violations, securities law issues, or market participation restrictions.

 Permanence & Non-Reversal Safeguards PFS Standard requires storage of CO₂ until at least 2100, and will align with UNFCCC Supervisory Body draft permanence rules providing assurance of lasting removals.

-High-Integrity Forestry Methodologies The PFS Carbon Standards explicitly address additionality, non-reversal and leakage prevention, and are consistent with UNFCCC Article 6.4 meaning corporates and traders can prove true climate impact and investments meet ICVCM’s Core Carbon Principles.
+High-Integrity Forestry Methodologies The PFS Carbon Standards explicitly address additionality, non-reversal and leakage prevention, and are consistent with UNFCCC Article 6.4 meaning corporates and traders can prove true climate impact.

-Registry & Verification Infrastructure MUFG provides a secure registry and document repository so that credits are tracked transparently.
-Buyers and traders can have confidence in the market integrity, reducing risk of stranded or invalid credits.
+Registry & Verification Infrastructure The integrity of PFS registries means credits are tracked transparently.
+Buyers can have confidence in the market integrity, reducing risk of stranded or invalid credits.

-ESG & Co-benefits Depending on the source project PFS carbon credits support ecosystem restoration, Māori community partnerships, land remediation, local government support and biodiversity resilience.
+ESG & Co-benefits Depending on the source project, PFS carbon credits will support ecosystem restoration, Māori community partnerships, land remediation, local government support and biodiversity resilience.
 Companies can demonstrate social and environmental leadership, enhancing brand value and investor trust.

 FAQ